h2oai/h2o-world-2014-training/tutorials/streaming/storm/README.md

 That's it!
 Now click through the remaining prompts (Next -> Next -> Next -> Finish).

-Once inside the project, open up *examples/storm-starter/test/jvm/storm.starter*.
+Once inside the project, open up *storm-starter/test/jvm/storm.starter*.
 Yes, we'll be working out of the test directory.

 ### 5.2  Build the topology

-The topology we've prepared has one spout [TestH2ODataSpout]() and [two bolts]() (a "Score Bolt" and a "Classifier Bolt").
+The topology we've prepared has one spout TestH2ODataSpout and two bolts (a "Predict Bolt" and a "Classifier Bolt").
 Please copy the pre-built bolts and spout into the *test* directory in IntelliJ.

+`$ cp H2OStormStarter.java /PATH_TO_STORM/storm/examples/storm-starter/test/jvm/storm/starter/`

+`$ cp TestH2ODataSpout.java /PATH_TO_STORM/storm/examples/storm-starter/test/jvm/storm/starter/`

 Your project should now look like this:

 ![](images/ij_4.png)